Updated: August 11, 2023

 There are many feelings and emotions that are a normal part of dying, both for you and your loved ones.
-The goal of emotional support is not to try to ‘fix’ these feelings, as they are not broken, but to support each other while you reveal and learn to deal with these feelings.
+The goal of emotional support is not to try to ‘fix’ these feelings, but to support each other while you reveal and learn to deal with these feelings.
 It will help you cope if you all communicate with each other as honestly and respectfully as possible.
 The most important aspects of communication are to express love and listen carefully to each other without judgement, argument, or defensiveness.

 There are other aspects of coping with impending death, many involving practical solutions.
 One of these practical solutions is to communicate with your palliative care/hospice team so you can take advantage of the services they offer.